Sz-klarnia/NLP---Press-coverage-of-LBGT-issues/README.md

 Additionally I created classification model trained on data from most right and left leaning sites that can be used to initially classify how a piece of text adresses
 LBGT+ issues.

+Main code is in the file "Analiza przekazu prasowego na temat społeczności LGBT" Scraping codes are provided as Jupyter Notebooks in scrapers folder Data is stored in the data folder